lucaspfsd/callerJS/README.md

 ## What is it?

-CallerJS is a jQuery plugin and need it to work!
+callerJS is a jQuery plugin and need it to work!

-Use Caller JS to call ajax and functions when you need
+Use callerJS to call ajax and functions when you need

 ## Demo